Abandoned & Little-Known Airfields:

 or depicted on the June 1966 Sacramento Sectional Chart (according to Chris Kennedy).

-It depicted a single 2,300' runway, labeled simply as "Landing Strip".
+The 1973 USGS topo map continued to depicted Foresthill Airport as a single 2,300' runway, labeled simply as "Landing Strip".

 No airfield at this location was depicted on the November 1976 San Francisco Sectional Chart (according to Chris Kennedy),